 The problem is not stabilization of chlorine.
 It's overstabilization.
-When water evaporates, CYA stays behind.
-Because of that, cyanuric acid stays in the water for a long, long time.
-This can be considered a benefit for some…but it can also be a problem down the road.
+When water evaporates, CYA stays behind and stays in the water for a long, long time.
+This can be considered a benefit for some…but it can also be a problem down the road, because the CYA will accumulate.
 For the most part, CYA levels can remain very stable if you’re not adding more of it to the water.
 The problems occur when CYA levels get too high.

 3. Problems with cyanuric acid

 Weaker, Slower Chlorine

 Since chlorine is the front-line defense against germs and diseases in water, weakening it is a bad idea.
 Not only does chlorine have to overcome the oxidant demand before sanitation can begin, there is approximately a 7.5% chlorine reduction factor with cyanuric acid against algae.
 So let’s put this formula into the real world.
 If you have 100ppm CYA, your new minimum to stay ahead of algae growth is approximately 7.5ppm chlorine.
 Can you sustain that?

 As mentioned earlier, CYA stays in the water for a long time.
 The easiest and most affordable way to reduce cyanuric acid is to drain the pool—at least partially.
 There are some products that can reduce CYA as well, but like any chemistry, there are reactions for every action.
 We won’t get into the weeds on the chemistry, but if you would like to learn more, we encourage you to research how to lower cyanuric acid levels.